 “What is the Church if not the assembly of all the saints?”[nicetas]
 The communion of saints is the Church.”
 (CCC 946)

 “But at the present time some of his disciples are pilgrims on earth.
 Others have died and are being purified, while still others are in glory, contemplating ‘in full light, God himself triune and one, exactly as he is” (CCC 954, Lumen gentium 49; cf. Mt 25:31; 1 Cor 15:26-27; Council of Florence 1439)

 “All of us, however, in varying degrees and in different ways share in the same charity towards God and our neighbors, and we all sing the one hymn of glory to our God.
 All, indeed, who are of Christ and who have his Spirit form one Church and in Christ cleave together.” [ CCC 954] Lumen gentium 49; cf. Eph 4:16.

 “The intercession of the saints.
 “Being more closely united to Christ, those who dwell in heaven fix the whole Church more firmly in holiness….
 [T]hey do not cease to intercede with the Father for us, as they proffer the merits which they acquired on earth through the one mediator between God and men, Christ Jesus….
 So by their fraternal concern is our weakness greatly helped.”[CCC 956] Lumen gentium 49; cf. 1 Tim 2:5.

-Okay so saints are holy men and women, got it.
-They make up the church on earth and in heaven.
+Okay so according to the Catechism of the Catholic Church, saints are holy men and women, got it.
+They make up the church on earth and in heaven, okay.
 We are all connected together in praising God and the saints also never stop praying for us.
-Sounds pretty cool, but where did these ideas come from?
+Sounds pretty cool, holy men and women who never stop praying for me, I am in.
+But where did these ideas come from?
 There are many ways to investigate this question.
 Lets start by looking at what the bible says.

 Biblical explanation for saints